 More than 22 people have been killed and scores wounded since late April, when Burundi’s ruling CNDD-FDD party – which has been accused of intimidating the opposition and arming its own militia – nominated Nkurunziza to stand for re-election in June 26 polls.

 Clashes between protesters and police early Wednesday, before the coup was announced, left two civilians and a police officer dead, according to the Burundian Red Cross.
+At least 66 people were injured, it added.

 More than 50 000 Burundians have fled the violence to neighbouring nations in recent weeks, with the UN preparing for thousands more refugees.